Close icon

 Digital Champions are ambassadors for the Childnet Digital Leaders Programme.

-In July of 2023, Digital Leaders from the primary and secondary programmes submitted questions for the Digital Champions to answer about the role they play and about online safety in general.
-Watch the video below to see how they responded!
+In July 2023 and November 2024, Digital Leaders from the primary and secondary programmes submitted questions for the Digital Champions to answer about the role they play and about online safety in general.
+Watch the videos below to see how they responded!

 What I like doing best online: